The Biggest Memorial Day Weekend Movies of All Time

 Like Sex and the City 2, this third entry in the Indiana Jones franchise doubles as a travelogue of the Middle East.
 Pairing Ford with Sean Connery as Jones' father, Last Crusade became the highest-grossing movie worldwide of 1989.

 The 1994 The Flintstones movie was a live-action version of the famous 1960s Hanna-Barbera cartoon, starring John Goodman as Fred.
 It made more than $37 million during its opening weekend—the second highest opening weekend gross of that year.
 (The first was Interview with the Vampire.)

 Prince of Persia: The Sands of Time (2010); $37.8 million

-The casting of Jake Gyllenhaal as the Prince of Persia was, at best, viewed as ill-fitting and, at worst, downright offensive.
-The video game adaptation, which took place in the Middle East, made nearly $38 million its opening weekend in 2010, and actually went on to become the fourth most successful video game movie of all time.
-(The top three are Lara Croft: Tomb Raider, The Angry Birds Movie, and Rampage, though Detective Pikachu could dethrone any of them, any minute now.)
+The casting of Jake Gyllenhaal as the title character in the Prince of Persia was, at best, viewed as ill-fitting and, at worst, downright offensive.
+The video game adaptation, which took place in the Middle East, made nearly $38 million its opening weekend in 2010, and went on to become the fifth most successful video game movie of all time.
+(The top four are The Angry Birds Movie, Rampage, Detective Pikachu, and Warcraft.)

 Tomorrowland (2015); $42.7 million

-While other films based on Disney World attractions have fared much better at the box office, this 2015 sci-fi film starring George Clooney and directed by Brad Bird (Ratatouille, Mission: Impossible—Ghost Protocol) made less than $43 million its opening weekend, which was near half its overall gross but less than a quarter of its $190 million production budget.
+While other films based on Disney World attractions have fared much better at the box office, this 2015 sci-fi film starring George Clooney made less than $43 million its opening weekend, which was near half its overall gross but less than a quarter of its $190 million production budget.

 Epic (2013); $42.8 million